natural gas

 Why Alternative Fuels are Not a Want But a Need

 What are alternative fuels?
 Alternative fuels, vehicles, and infrastructure benefit the economy, environment, public health, and national security.
-These fuels are sourced from non-petroleum and often renewable resources that support domestic production and diversify the transportation fuel mix.
+These fuels can be sourced from non-petroleum and renewable resources that support domestic production and diversify the transportation fuel mix.
 Alternative fuels’ use in vehicles typically reduces emissions compared to gasoline or diesel, contributing to a cleaner

 Why Alternative Fuels are Not a Want But a Need Read More »